-Policies should reflect priorities for awarding Washington College Grant, Bridge Grants, College Bound Scholarship, Passport to College Promise Scholarship and State Work Study funds (if applicable).

-Policies must ensure that legislatively directed awarding policies are reflected, such as ensuring that each WCG eligible student receives the maximum award for which they are eligible for all eligible terms and ensuring that WASFA applicants are treated equitably.
+Policies should reflect priorities for awarding Washington College Grant, College Bound, Passport to College Scholarship, and State Work Study funds (if applicable).
+Policies must ensure that legislatively directed awarding policies are reflected, such as ensuring that each WCG-eligible student receives the maximum award for which they are entitled for all eligible terms and ensuring that WASFA applicants are treated equitably.
 Additionally, policies must reflect that institutional gift equity policies do not apply to WCG or CBS programs.

-HB 1907 requires that postsecondary institutions that participate in state student financial aid programs have a gift equity packaging policy allowing for a student who receives a private scholarship to receive up to 100 percent of the student's unmet need before any of the student's federal, state, or institutional financial aid is reduced.
+HB 1907 (2021-22 session) requires that postsecondary institutions that participate in state student financial aid programs have a gift equity packaging policy-allowing for a student who receives a private scholarship to receive up to 100 percent of the student's unmet need before any of the student's federal, state, or institutional financial aid is reduced.
 This provision does not apply to public community and technical colleges.
 (See Chapter 2 for more information on gift equity packaging).